 The taxable income you use to calculate the SBD is usually the amount entered on line 360.
 However, if you have claimed a foreign non-business income tax credit, a foreign business income tax credit, or both, you have to reduce the taxable income by:

 - 100/28 of the amount that would be deductible as a federal foreign non-business income tax credit on line 632, if that credit was determined without the refundable tax on the CCPC's investment income (line 604) and without reference to the corporate tax reduction under section 123.4; and

 - [1/(0.38 minus the general rate reduction percentage for the tax year)] times the amount that would be deductible as a federal foreign business income tax credit (line 636) if that credit was determined without reference to the corporate tax reduction under section 123.4.
-The general rate reduction percentage has to be prorated.
+See general rate reduction percentage.